A Reader writes:

 Two areas of mattress toxicity are of concern;

-One of my most exciting memories from childhood was a 1961 fire in an old downtown hotel, caused by a cigarette smoker who fell asleep on a cotton mattress.
+One of my most exciting memories, from 1961 when I was 12, was a big fire in an old downtown hotel, caused by a cigarette smoker who fell asleep on a cotton mattress.

 Yeah, the time a freight train derailed right at the intersection of Fourth Street and Main and smashed into the First National Bank was better, but the hotel burned to the ground.

-For five hours, firefighters and volunteers struggled to control the towering flames as century-old brick walls collapsed into the street.
+For five hours, firefighters and volunteers from the crowd struggled to control the towering flames as century-old brick walls collapsed into the street.

-I was right up at the barricades trying to volunteer myself when my dad showed up and dragged me half a block away. bummer.
+I was right up at the barricades trying to volunteer myself when my dad showed up and dragged me half a block away.
+What a bummer that man was.

 Causing an average of 440 deaths annually, mattress fires were a legitimate public safety issue, and a tort liability headache for the bedding industry, so naturally the Federal government stepped in.